OmarHeshamShehab/Javascript-Refresher/README.md

     ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Special thanks to the creator of the video tutorial and to the developers of JavaScript and React libraries used in modern web development.
+Special thanks to the creator of the video tutorial